vu3th/vue-dapp/README.md

 Notice that Vue Dapp v1 is working in progress.
 I expect to release a stable version by June 30, 2024.

-I recommend keeping an eye on [vue3-dapp-starter](https://github.com/vu3th/vue3-dapp-starter) and [nuxt-dapp](https://github.com/vu3th/nuxt-dapp), as it strives to maintain a development-friendly version whenever possible.
+I recommend keeping an eye on [vue-dapp-starter](https://github.com/vu3th/vue-dapp-starter) and [nuxt-dapp](https://github.com/vu3th/nuxt-dapp), as it strives to maintain a development-friendly version whenever possible.

 ## Monorepo Architecture

-library

 | Name                    | Description                                       | Version                                                                                                                                        | Size                                                                                                                                                             |